odesenfans/pyaleph/docs/protocol/readme.md

 In the second case, the item type will either be `inline` if the content is included in the message (serialized as a string in the `item_content` field) or `storage`.
 Inline storage will be used for content up to 200kB.
-Beyond this size, users must upload the content as a file on an Aleph.im node prior to uploading the message.
+Beyond this size, users must upload the content as a file on an aleph.im node prior to uploading the message.

 ## Signature

-Aleph.im messages are cryptographically signed with the private key of the user.
+aleph.im messages are cryptographically signed with the private key of the user.
 The signature covers the `sender`, `chain`, `type` and `item_hash` fields of the message.